Rositsa98/Rent-A-Car-Online-System/README.md

 This project backend logic is handled by Spring Boot Application.
 It provides REST endpoints by which the frontend content is obtaining information.
 Also it uses mongodb records.

 JWT authentication is used.

+In JS project
+- idea is to add statistics view for admin which will be based on obtaining information with sockets